sriniammai/TidyData/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-_data_analysis.R has step by step approach to produce the tidydata.txt file contains the expected data set_
+_data_analysis.R has step by step approach to produce the TidyData.txt file contains the expected data set_